ORAL SURGERY: AN EFFECTIVE WAY TO CORRECT DENTAL IMPERFECTIONS

 However, the estimated costs of dental implants range between $1000 to $6000.
 The costs of wisdom teeth extraction are between $200 to $1000.
 Tooth extraction costs generally vary between $150 to $650 per tooth, whereas the approximate costs of corrective jaw surgery are between $3000 to $60000 on average.

 At Balsam Dental, we strive to provide our clients with effective and top-quality dental treatments at affordable ranges, often covered by dental insurance.
-So if you are in need of any of the above-mentioned dental surgeries, book an appointment with us right away and also get a free consultation session.
+So if you require any of the above-mentioned dental surgeries, Please contact our office to schedule a consultation.